Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 Apps Similar to Tinder

-I get more matches and dates using the Clover dating app than Tinder and other apps I've used.
-When I first started using the app there weren't as many available matches in my area using it yet because it was still new at the time, but it's grown in popularity since.
-If you live in a major city, you should have plenty of matches to choose from.
-I don't live in a heavily populated area and I still get daily matches.
+I get more matches and dates using the Facebook dating app than Tinder and other apps I've used.
+When I first started using Facebook dating there weren't many people in my area using it yet because it was still new at the time, but it's grown a lot in popularity since then.
+Unless you live in a rural area with a small population, you should have plenty of matches to choose from.
+Practically everyone on the planet uses Facebook and many of them are single folks using the dating feature.

 Bumble Dating App

-Bumble is unique in that women control the initial interaction, being the only one who can send the first message after you both swipe right.
-She has twenty four hours to send a message after matching.
-If she sends a message, you have twenty four hours to respond, but after you reply to the message, the time limit is gone and the conversation remains in your inbox.
+The Bumble dating app is unique in that women control the initial interaction and send the first message after you both swipe right and match.
+She has twenty-four hours to send a message after matching.
+If she sends a message, you have twenty-four hours to respond, but after you reply to the message, the time limit is gone and the conversation remains in your inbox.

-- More dates, less flakes.
-Girls are less flaky on Bumble because they're the only one who can send the first message after matching.
-If you get a message, the person is obviously interested otherwise they would have let the match expire.
+- More dates, fewer flakes.
+Girls are usually less flaky on Bumble because they're in control of sending the first message after matching.
+If you get a message, the person is usually pretty interested otherwise they would have let the match expire.

 - Spotify music list.
 You can list your Spotify artists at the bottom of your profile.
-I prefer meeting people I have similar music interests with so this is a nice plus.
+I prefer meeting people with similar music interests, so this is a nice plus.

 - Super swiping isn't free.
-Like Tinder, the Bumble dating app has a super swipe button, but you must pay for it, which I haven't done.
+Like Tinder, the Bumble dating app has a super swipe button, but you must pay for it, which I haven't done, or plan to.

 - No activity date.
-There's no way to know whether the person's been active on the app lately, so you could be swiping profiles that are no longer used.
+There's no way to know whether the person's been active on the app, so you could be swiping profiles that are no longer used.
 Tinder started allowing you to see if someone's active, or not.

-If you're looking for apps like Tinder, both have worked well for me, but your experience might be different, depending on your location, profile and how you interact with people on dating sites.
-Both apps cost nothing to swipe profiles and send messages.
+If you're looking for dating apps like Tinder, both of these apps have worked well for me, but your experience might be different, depending on your location, profile, and how you interact with people on dating sites.
+Either one costs nothing to swipe profiles and send messages.